 Usually Heartland holds Denial-a-palooza in the United States, but I suspect the group is taking their event overseas where the media is less likely to know the long and sordid details of Heartland's other efforts to attack conventionally accepted scientific conclusions.
 Not to mention Heartland's offensive Unabomber billboard campaign and a long list of other outrageous stunts.

 Perhaps the Heartland Institute is banking on the German media's failure to Google search for evidence of the group's long history of attacks on science and efforts to confuse the public about climate change and an array or other threats to public health and the planet.

-Friedrich-Karl Ewert is an emeritus professor of geophysics at the University of Paderborn.
-He is also member of the Advisory Board of the German climate change skeptic organization European Institute for Climate and Energy (EIKE).
+Friedrich-Karl Ewert is a geologist and emeritus professor of geophysics at the University of Paderborn.
+He is a member of the Advisory Board of the German climate change skeptic organization European Institute for Climate and Energy (EIKE).

 The final Denial-a-Palooza was co-sponsored by dozens of organizations that have received over $67 Million from ExxonMobil, Koch, and Scaife family foundations.

 There was tension in the air at this year's gathering in Chicago.
 In the past several weeks, Heartland's “Experts” have been jumping ship in the wake of Heartland's disastrous Unabomber billboard campaign, and some of Heartland's conference speakers even threatened not to show up.

 More worrying to Heartland has been the sudden exodus of their corporate donors.
 Some suggested that this was cause for Heartland to cancel the conference, but it looks like they had one last hoorah left in them.
 (Barely, as Joe Bast admitted today.)